Author featured on the hit NetFlix series How to Become A Tyrant!

 Les mer

-This book applies current psychological theories on intergroup relations to a variety of cultures and conflicts across the globe.
+Applies psychological themes and theories on intergroup relations to a variety of cultures and conflicts across the globe.
+This book focuses on the implications of psychological research and theory for democracy and policies for managing diversity.

 Les mer